home-assistant/companion.home-assistant/docs/apple-watch/actions.md

 id: "watch-actions"
 ---

-All [actions](/core/actions.md) that have been set up on a paired iPhone will be available on Apple Watch and can be access by from the Home Assistant watch app or by tapping a [complication](complications.md).
+All [actions](/core/actions.md) that have been set up on a paired iPhone will be available on Apple Watch and can be accessed from the Home Assistant watch app or by tapping a [complication](complications.md).

-Apps that are fired from Apple Watch will be delivered to the Home Assistant Event Bus in the same way as actions triggered on iPhone with the `ios.action_fired` event however the payload of the event will differ slightly to clarify the source of the event.
+Apps that are fired from Apple Watch will be delivered to the Home Assistant Event Bus in the same way as actions triggered on iPhone with the `ios.action_fired` event, however the payload of the event will differ slightly to clarify the source of the event.
 Actions triggered by Apple Watch will have the `triggerSource` key set to `watch`.

 An example `ios.action_fired` payload for an event triggered on Apple Watch is: